sjgosai/boda2/README.md

 ## Tutorials
 We have a number of end-to-end tested notebooks available as references for model training and sequence design in the [tutorials](https://github.com/sjgosai/boda2/tree/main/tutorials) subdirectory.
 Updated: Feb 16 2024.

+## Library Modules
+The modules we develop to implement modeling and design are found in [boda](https://github.com/sjgosai/boda2/tree/main/boda)

+## Scripts
+We wrote scripts provide command line integration for the modules we implement which are found in [src](https://github.com/sjgosai/boda2/tree/main/src)

 # System requirements
 ## Hardware requirements